The Biggest Purchase of Your Life Deserves a Certified Master Inspector®

 • Basement water intrusion patterns

-• Seismic anchoring of water heaters & structure
+• Seismic anchoring of structure & water heater

 Aging Plumbing

-Much of Portland's 1960–1990 housing stock has plumbing at or near end-of-life.
+Much of Portland's 1960 to 1990 housing stock has plumbing at or near end of life.
 Catching this early puts buyers in a strong negotiating position.

 Free Thermal Imaging.